Habitat III Conference

 The Communitas Secretariat was active in the meetings and negotiations during the Third Preparatory Committee of the Habitat III process.
 It participated in a number of events, including the Steering Committee of the World Urban Campaign and the General Meeting of the General Assembly of Partners (GAP), and played a direct role in the informal negotiation sessions among UN member states.
 For more information, please read the activities report below:

-Communitas Secretariat reaction to the revised zero draft of the New Urban Agenda
+Communitas Secretariat reaction to New Urban Agenda revised zero draft

 The latest draft of the New Urban Agenda has now been released.
 Compared to the original, there are powerful improvements, but also some important losses and frustrating missed opportunities, for instance on follow-up and review.
 Nevertheless, we should applaud all parties involved – co-chairs, co-facilitators, the bureau, member states, the secretariat, policy unit experts and major groups and other stakeholders for this.
 A concise and comprehensive outcome document is already a leap forward.
 The big looming question that remains open is whether this is enough and rises to the opportunity of a once-in-generation cycle, such as HIII is.